apache/pulsar/site/docs/latest/deployment/instance.md

 Brokers can be configured using the [`conf/broker.conf`](../../reference/Configuration#broker) configuration file.

 The most important element of broker configuration is ensuring that each broker is aware of its local ZooKeeper quorum as well as the global ZooKeeper quorum.
-Make sure that you set the [`zookeeperServers`](../../reference/Configuration#broker-zookeeperServers) parameter to reflect the local quorum and the [`globalZookeeperServers`](../../reference/Configuration#broker-globalZookeeperServers) parameter to reflect the global quorum (although you'll need to specify only those global ZooKeeper servers located in the same cluster).
+Make sure that you set the [`zookeeperServers`](../../reference/Configuration#broker-zookeeperServers) parameter to reflect the local quorum and the [`configurationStoreServers`](../../reference/Configuration#broker-configurationStoreServers) parameter to reflect the configuration store quorum (although you'll need to specify only those ZooKeeper servers located in the same cluster).

 You also need to specify the name of the {% popover cluster %} to which the broker belongs using the [`clusterName`](../../reference/Configuration#broker-clusterName) parameter.